 Annual allowances

 Putting as much money as possible into a private pension is wise.
-However, there is an annual cap.
-The cap for the current 2024/2025 tax year is £60k.
+However, there is an annual cap for the current 2025/2026 tax year of £60k.
 Pay anything over that amount, and you will not receive the full tax relief on any excess contributions.
 So, it’s a good idea to check out the tapered tax allowance.
 Of course, a 40,000 salary after taxes means you can’t get anywhere near the 60k limit.

 Your personal ISA allowance is £20K per annum, so is 40K a good salary in the UK from this viewpoint?
 Well, maximising your ISA allowance would take more than 50% of your gross wage, making getting by on the balance extremely challenging if nigh on impossible.
 However, suppose you are fortunate enough to have money left over after taking full advantage of your pension and ISA contribution allowances?
 In that case, you might want to consider other investment accounts, such as a GIA account.